 Successful Tech Bargain Examples

-What is the best time of year to find discount tech gadgets in the UK?
+What’s the best time of year to buy discount tech in the UK?

 Are refurbished tech gadgets reliable?

-Is it worth buying budget brand tech accessories from stores like B&M or Home Bargains?
+Is it worth buying tech from discount high street stores like TK Maxx?